MSUSEL/msusecl-pique-data/README.md

 curl -o https://raw.githubusercontent.com/MSUSEL/msusecl-data-utility/refs/heads/master/src/main/resources/credentialsTemplate.json
 ```

-__*Important*__ To work properly, the file must be named `configuration.json`.
+__*Important:*__ To work properly, the file must be named `configuration.json`.
 The recommended filepath is `/src/main/resources/configuration.json`, but this can be customized.

 *Note: Only one of the above methods is necessary to configure your project to use Pique Data*